Mortgage Company Holds on Insurance Proceeds: Getting Your Money Released

 Lender Holding Money After Repairs Are Complete

 What to do:Send a formal written demand with documentation of completed repairs (final inspection, certificate of occupancy, contractor's completion certificate, photographs).
-Cite California Civil Code Section 2924.7 and the 30-day release requirement.
-Cite Schoolcraft v.
-Rossand the principle that the lender must release proceeds when the security is not impaired — if your home is fully repaired, the lender's collateral is fully intact.
+Anchor the demand on the principle established in Schoolcraft v.
+Ross: the lender must release proceeds when its security is not impaired — if your home is fully repaired, the lender's collateral is fully intact.
+Request a 30-day response window as a customary expectation.
 If the lender still refuses, you may need an attorney to intervene.

 Deciding Not to Rebuild